easybuilders/easybuild/docs/Using_the_EasyBuild_command_line.rst

   This is EasyBuild 1.15.2 (framework: 1.15.2, easyblocks: 1.15.2) on host example.local.

-.. tip:: Asking EasyBuild to print its version is a quick way to ensure that ``$PYTHONPATH`` carries sufficient information, so that EasyBuild can initiate build operations.
+.. tip:: Asking EasyBuild to print its version is a quick way to ensure that ``$PYTHONPATH`` is set up correctly, so that the entire EasyBuild installation (framework, easyblocks, easyconfigs) is available.

 List of known toolchains
 ~~~~~~~~~~~~~~~~~~~~~~~~